theIvanR/lmstudio-unlocked-backend/README.md

      C:\Users\<you>\.lmstudio\extensions\backends\
      ```

-2. Copy one or more backend folders from `Releases` in this repo into LMstudio directory.
+2. Copy one or more backend folders from `Releases` in this repo into LM Studio directory.

 3. Restart LM Studio.
 Your custom backend(s) should appear in the backend selection list.